-This document intends to use existing industry standards created for electronic tests and measurement to develop a consistent and repeatable method for measuring theenergy efficiency of single and multiple output ac-dc as well as dc-dc internal power supplies.
+The intent of this document is to use existing industry standards that have been created for electronic test and measurement to develop a consistent and repeatable method for measuring the energy efficiency of single and multiple output ac-dc as well as dc-dc internal power supplies.
 Existing standards occasionally give conflicting approaches and requirements for efficiency testing, all of which this test protocol seeks to clarify.